MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial-visualstudiocode-app-service-mongodb/tutorial-azure-web-app-mongodb-01.md

 ## Download and run the initial Express.js app

 The initial Express.js web app is provided as a starting point.
-Download the app, install the dependencies and run the app.
+In this procedure, download the app, install the dependencies and run the app.

+The initial app tries to connect to a database if it is available.
+If it isn't available, the website still responds successfully to a request.
+Later in the tutorial, we'll add the code to connect to a MongoDB with the native API.

 1. [Download the app]() from GitHub to a local directory.
 1. Open the directory with Visual Studio Code.